swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-Addmitably, this is a fairly silly example, and in this small limited example it is trivial to replace this task local with a plain variable.
+Admittedly, this is a fairly silly example, and in this small limited example it is trivial to replace this task local with a plain variable.
 Or rather, it *should* be replaced with a plain variable and not abuse task locals for this.

 We have specific designs in mind with regards to `Progress` monitoring types however which will greatly benefit from these semantics.
-The `Progress` API will be it's own swift evolution proposal however, so we do not dive much deeper into it's API design in this proposal.
-Please look forward to upcoming proposals with regards to monitoring
+The `Progress` API will be its own Swift evolution proposal however, so we do not dive much deeper into its API design in this proposal.
+Please look forward to upcoming proposals with regards to monitoring.

 ## Revision history